 Unsustainable fishing hits 37.7%, while 75% of large vessels go untracked.
-The percentage of marine stocks fished at unsustainable levels (i.e. beyond maximum sustainable yield) has increased since the mid-1970s, from 10% in 1974 to 37.7% in 2021 (FAO, 2024).
-Marine fisheries activities involve approximately 4.9 million registered motorized and non-motorized fishing vessels in 2022 (FAO, 2024).
-This estimate represents only part of the unsustainability challenge, as it does not account for broader ecological and social impacts of fisheries (Asche et al., 2025), nor for IUU fishing.
-An estimated 75% of large (>15m) fishing vessels operate without proper tracking (2017-2021), challenging growing efforts to combat IUU fishing and to regulate marine protected areas (MPAs) (Paolo et al., 2024).
+The percentage of marine stocks fished at unsustainable levels has increased since the mid-1970s, from 10% in 1974 to 37.7% in 2021 (FAO, 2024).
+Marine fisheries

+90 activities involve approximately 4.9 million registered motorized and non-motorized fishing vessels in 2022 (FAO, 2024).
+An estimated 75% of large (>15m) fishing vessels operate without proper tracking (2017-2021), challenging growing efforts to combat illegal, unreported, and unregulated (IUU) fishing, and to regulate marine protected areas (MPAs) (Paolo et al., 2024).

 Rising human and climate pressures threaten marine habitats globally.
-A combination of growing pressures is involved, including unsustainable fishing practices, pollution, ocean warming, acidification, and oxygen loss pushing marine ecosystems and species beyond their tolerance limits.
+A combination of growing pressures is involved, including unsustainable fishing practices, pollution, ocean warming, acidification, and oxygen loss pushing marine ecosys-

+- 95 tems and species beyond their tolerance limits.
 Climate change is driving the loss of suitable habitats globally, with the most pronounced shifts in species richness occurring in tropical ecosystems (Chaudhary et al., 2021).
-Coastal ecosystems are also showing increasing signs of degradation.
+Coastal ecosystems are also struggling.
 Since 1950, coastal hypoxia has increased tenfold, reducing the extent and quality of coastal habitats critical to marine biodiversity (Breitburg et al., 2018).
-Climate change and pollution-driven eutrophication have caused a rise in the reporting of nearshore macroalgal blooms (green tides) worldwide over the past two decades (Ren et al., 2024), although comprehensive global estimates are lacking.
-50% of mangrove ecosystems are at risk of collapse (IUCN, 2024), over half of World Heritage seagrass habitats have high vulnerability to climate change (Losciale et al., 2024), while 33% of the world's sandy coastline is currently hardened by man-made structures (Nawarat et al., 2024).
-The multiple uses of coastal areas - like coastal infrastructures, tourism, fish farming, and offshore structures - are putting more pressure on ocean habitats, through pollution, destruction, increased risks of marine pathogens, parasites and invasive species, especially as coastal populations grow: in 2018, about 2.2 billion people, or 30% of the world's population, lived within 50 km of the coast (Cosby et al., 2024).

-Plastic pollution is rising but still no global system to monitor and assess it.
+Climate change and pollution-driven eutrophication have caused a dramatic rise in nearshore macroalgal blooms (green tides) over the past two decades (Ren et al., 2024).
+50% of mangrove ecosystems are at - 100 risk of collapse (IUCN, 2024), over half of World Heritage seagrass habitats have high vulnerability to climate change (Losciale et al., 2024), while 33% of the world's sandy coastline is currently hardened by man-made structures (Nawarat et al., 2024).
+The multiple uses of coastal areas - like coastal infrastructures, tourism, fish farming, and offshore structures - are putting more pressure on ocean habitats, especially as coastal populations grow: in 2018, about 2.2 billion people, or 30% of the world's population, lived within 50 km of the coast (Cosby et al., 2024). - 105 Plastic pollution is rising but still no global system to monitor and assess it.
 Global plastic production has surged from 2 million tonnes (Mt) in 1950 to 413.8 Mt in 2023, of which only 8.7% is from recycled origin (Plastics Europe, 2024).
 Plastic waste accounts for over 80% of identified aquatic debris (Harris et al., 2023).
-In 2021, plastic accumulation in rivers and the Ocean was estimated at 75-199 Mt (UNEP, 2021).
+In 2021, plastic accumulation in rivers and the ocean was estimated at 75-199 Mt (UNEP, 2021).
 Marine plastic pollution has been reported since the 1970s, but the absence of a unified global monitoring system still hampers effective assessment and response (Galgani et al., 2024).

-3.3 Societal harms
+110 2.3 Societal harms